Join Us for a Virtual Community Systems Summit

 Monday, June 8 – Friday, June 12

-Illinois Action for Children along with the Illinois State Board of Education, the Governor’s Office of Early Childhood Development, The Center, and the Illinois Network of Child Care Resource and Referral Agencies are going to miss seeing you all in person for the Partner Plan Act Conference this year.
+Illinois Action for Children along with the Illinois State Board of Education, the Governor’s Office of Early Childhood Development, The Center: Early Childhood Professional Learning, and the Illinois Network of Child Care Resource and Referral Agencies are going to miss seeing you all in person for the Partner Plan Act Conference this year.
 However, we are looking forward to convening with you during our virtual summit, Equity from the Start: Shifting from Intentions to Outcomes.

 As the state moves forward with its vision of every child in Illinois entering kindergarten healthy, safe, eager to learn, and ready to succeed, it is critically-important that we acknowledge that the system is currently not serving all children and families equitably.